PunishedPineapple/WaymarkPresetPlugin/docs/README.md

 ## Direct Placement

-Placing a preset directly from the plugin was added in version 1.0.0.0; however, this must be enabled in the plugin settings.
-The reason for this is that placing from the plugin goes a little bit deeper into the game's chain of how waymark presets are placed, and while I've tried to be careful, and this feature has been tested and appears to work without issue, it is possible that something has been missed.
-Copying presets from the library into a slot in the game's menu is quite clear-cut and simple.
-Direct placement less so.

-Saving current waymarks directly is also supported as of version 1.1.0.0 with the same caveats.
+The plugin provides a button and text commands to place a preset directly from the library as of v1.0.0.0, and a button to directly save current waymarks to the library as of v1.1.0.0

-One more thing to note about this feature: it performs most of the checks that the game does, including checking that you are in an instance type that allows waymarks to be saved, and checking that you are not in combat.
+This feature performs most of the same checks that the game does, including verifying that you are in an instance type that allows waymarks to be saved, and checking that you are not in combat.
 The only thing that it does not check is that the zone of the preset matches the zone that you are currently in.

 I am sorry that this will not work outside of instances, but there appear to be additional checks further down the chain that prevent this.
-If someone else wants to figure it out, go ahead, but I don't personally want to spend the time going deeper into figuring it all out.
+If someone else wants to pursue this, go ahead, but I don't personally want to spend the time going deeper into figuring it all out.
+Getting around this by placing waymarks individually sequentially would probably not get accepted to the main Dalamud repo.

 ## Map View Notes